static-frame/static-frame/README.rst

 Why Immutable Data?
 -------------------------------

-The following example, executed in a low-memory environment (using ``prlimit --as=850000000``), shows how Pandas cannot re-label columns or concatenate a DataFrame without copying underlying data, which in this restrictive enironment causes a memory error.
-By using immutable NumPy arrays, StaticFrame can reuse arrays without copying, permitting more efficient memory usage in many situations.
+The following example, executed in a low-memory environment (using ``prlimit --as=850000000``), shows how Pandas cannot re-label columns of a DataFrame or concatenate a DataFrame without copying underlying data, which in this restrictive enironment causes a ``MemoryError``.
+By using immutable NumPy arrays, StaticFrame can reuse arrays without copying, permitting more efficient memory usage.

 .. image:: https://raw.githubusercontent.com/InvestmentSystems/static-frame/master/doc/images/live-concat.svg
    :align: center